7 Best Practices to Help you Improve Your Email Archiving

 Use Automation to Make it Easy for Employees

-One of the most crucial features of any good archiving solution is the ability to automatically remove emails from the archiving repository after the retention period has expired.
+The ability to automatically remove emails from the archiving repository after the retention period has expired isa good feature to be considered.
 This allows you to save valuable time and resources, leaving your employees with more time to focus on other critical tasks.
 Automation can help you simplify retention for your employees, minimize the risk of mistakes, and ensure compliance.

 Regularly Update Your Retention Policies